Toyota Corolla (E100): Asia

 In the Philippines, the E100 Corolla is nicknamed "Big Body".
 Three variants of the E100 Corolla were sold there; XL, XE, and GLi.
-The XL and XE both offered the 1.3-liter, carbureted 2E engine, with the latter enjoying extra features like power steering, alloy wheels, digital clock and tachometer.
-The GLi received a 1.6 liter fuel-injected motor (4A-FE).
-The top model was offered in both 5-speed manual and automatic transmissions, while the XL and XE both only came with the manual.
-This generation of the Corolla was the first 1.6 liter car to introduce 14 in alloy wheels to the country in 1992.
+The XL and XE both offered the 1.3-litre, carbureted 2E engine, with the latter enjoying extra features like power steering, alloy wheels, digital clock and tachometer.
+The GLi received a 1.6-litre fuel-injected motor (4A-FE).
+The top model was offered in both 5-speed manual and 4-speed automatic transmissions, while the XL and XE both only came with the manual.
+This generation of the Corolla was the first 1.6-litre car to introduce 14 in alloy wheels to the country in 1992.
 Other pioneer features that followed were rear seatbelts, front cup holders (late 1994) and a driver's airbag (late 1995).
 ABS followed during its later years.

+In Thailand, this generation of Corolla is nicknamed "3 Ovals" or Sam Huang, due to its first usage of the current Toyota Logo.
+Launched in March 1992, Four variants were offered in the pre-facelift model; 1.3 DX, 1.3 GX, 1.6 GXi and the 1.6 LX Limited.
+The former two both offered the 1.3-litre, carbureted 2E engine paired with 5-speed manual transmission, while the latter two received the larger 1.6 litre fuel-injected 4A-FE engine paired with both 5-speed manual (GXi only) and 4-speed automatic transmissions, while the LX Limited was Imported from Japan and it was Limited to 1,000 units.
+This generation of the Corolla was the last to use carbureted engines and only offered fuel-injected engines starting from the facelifted model.